wdi-sg/activerecord-intro/readme.md

 > **Note:** Should be noted that when we set the attribute using a setter, it doesn't automatically save to the database, it's not until we call `.save` on the object that it saves to the database

-To get all of the songs we use `.all`:
+To get all of the artists we use `.all`:

 ```ruby
 Artist.all
 ```

-We can also find a song by its ID using `.find`:
+We can also find an artist by its ID using `.find`:

 ```ruby
 Artist.find(1)